c0c0n3/ome-smuggler/docs.src/content/deployment/configuration.md

 Smuggler needs to be able to access all the above directories as well as having read/write permissions for their contents.
 Besides the sys admin, only the user you run Smuggler with should have access to these directories.
-In fact, OMERO session keys are kept in the HornetQ queue; also, depending on your set up, the mail configuration may contain an account password.
+In fact, OMERO session keys are kept in the Artemis queue; also, depending on your set up, the mail configuration may contain an account password.

 If the data directory doesn't exist and you want Smuggler to create it for